Nooses, hangings and cross burnings: Imagery of America’s dark racial history sparks fear nationwide

 In Victorville, a city about 50 miles east of here, Malcolm Harsch hanged himself from a tree near a homeless camp on May 31.
 A review that turned up videotape of Harsch’s death confirmed that the 38-year-old had killed himself, a finding announced by his family to ensure public trust in it.

-But skepticism — fueled by public fears about a resurgence of white supremacist activity — fed beliefs that a disturbing trend was emerging, as several other black people were found publicly hanging in recent weeks, including incidents in New York and Texas — all reported as suspected suicides by authorities.
+But skepticism — fueled by public fears about a resurgence of white-supremacist activity — fed beliefs that a disturbing trend was emerging, as several other black people were found publicly hanging in recent weeks, including incidents in New York and Texas — all reported as suspected suicides by authorities.
 Another came Tuesday, when police in Long Island, N.Y., said they had found an African American man hanging from a tree in a public park.

 The agency said in a statement that the death appeared to be a suicide, based in part on “a letter left for his family in his home which describes his reasoning for his actions.”
 An autopsy is pending.

-Antelope Valley has its own history with racial violence and white nationalist groups, a legacy that fed the public’s demand for an outside investigation.
+The Antelope Valley has its own history of racial violence and white nationalist groups, a legacy that fed the public’s demand for an outside investigation.

-Many here are transplants, drawn from the crowded, expensive corridors of Los Angeles to open land, more affordable housing and safer neighborhoods.
+Many here are transplants, drawn from the crowded, expensive corridors of Los Angeles to open land, more-affordable housing and safer neighborhoods.
 But beneath the surface lurked a history of housing discrimination and overt racism that many African Americans here say has not entirely disappeared.

 “When I moved here, my family told me, ‘Be careful because there are skinheads there,’ ” said Cullors, the councilwoman from Littlerock, who arrived in the 1990s.
 She worried most about her son, who was 6-foot-3 by the time he reached high school.